cohenerickson/Solid-Timer/README.md

 # Solid Timer

-A professional Rubik's cube timer application inspired by ChaoTimer and csTimer built using SolidJS, Typescript, TailwindCSS, and Capacitor.
+A Rubik's cube timer application inspired by ChaoTimer and csTimer built using SolidJS, Typescript, TailwindCSS, and Capacitor.

 # Data Storage